domschiener/publicvotes/app/README.md

 ## File Structure

-- **/both**
-  - Contains a collection called "poll", which stores all the basic information about all the polls

 - **/client**
   - /libraries
+    - home
+      Contains the Client Side .js files for the homepage
+    - polls
-    - Client side .js files
+      Contains the Client Side .js files for the polls-related pages
   - /stylesheets
     - CSS Stylesheets
   - /templates
     - HTML Templates for the website

-- **/lib**
+- **/shared**
-  - Contains the specified routes
+  - *routes.js:* Contains the specified routes

 - **/packages**
   - Contains a modified version of silentcicero's ethereumjs module